Security-Onion-Solutions/securityonion-docs/elastic-fleet.rst

 Elastic Fleet
 =============

-Clicking the Elastic Fleet link on the SOC sidebar takes you to the Fleet page inside :ref:`kibana`.
+:ref:`soc` includes a link on the sidebar labeled Elastic Fleet which takes you to the Fleet page inside :ref:`kibana`.

 More Information
 ----------------